 Statistical methods

-Bivariate relationships among the variables were quantified using two methods.
-When testing for a significant correlation between two variables we report the r2 and p-value of an ordinary linear regression.
-When testing whether the slope of a particular trade-off or relationship differs from a specified value, we report the slope of the Standardised Major Axis line fit to the data (Warton et al. 2006).
+Bivariate relations among the variables were quantified using two methods.
+When testing for a significant correlation between two variables we report the r2 and p-value of an general linear model.
+For proportional data we fit …., otherwise we assumed …

+When testing whether the slope of a particular relation differs from a specified value, we report the slope of the Standardised Major Axis line fit to the data (Warton et al. 2006).
 All analyses were conducted in R 3.2.4 (R Core Team 2015) using the package `smatr` for comparing slopes of SMA lines (Warton et al. 2012).
 In addition, the code replicating this analysis (and all figures) is available at https://github.com/traitecoevo/reproductive_allocation_kuringgai (doi: will be added at proof stage).

+Most analysis on species averages….

+Did not consider phylogeny because….

 Results